anishfn/langgraphfn/README.md

-Here’s a clean, minimal README with a proper tree structure and no emojis:

----

 # LangGraph Workflows (Mistral AI)

 A collection of LangGraph workflows powered by Mistral AI, demonstrating different execution patterns for building LLM-based systems.